arman-bd/AnnoLighter/README.md

-# screen-capper
+# AnnoLighter
-A chromium browser extension to capture screenshot.
+A browser extension to make annotations easier.